Animal Health Certificates

 The UK Pet Passport is no longer valid for travel from 1st January 2021.
 Instead, you will need to get an ‘Animal Health Certificate’ (AHC) issued for your dog, cat or ferret to permit entry into the EU and Northern Ireland (NI) from Great Britain.
-Importantly the AHC is only valid for:
+Importantly the Animal Health Certificate is only valid for:

 - Entry into the EU within 10 days after issue

 - A single trip to the EU only

 - Onward travel within the EU for 4 months after the date of issue

 - Re-entry into Great Britain for 4 months after the date of issue

 The Animal Health Certificate is a large, 10-page document that will take considerable time to complete.
 Not all vets are able to complete these documents, Thankfully, our Vets are ‘Official Veterinarians’ Licensed by DEFRA to issue Animal Health Certificates as well as Export Health Certificates (EHC) required for travelling to countries outside of the EU.